skbio.stats.composition.alr#

 \[alr(x) = \left[ \ln \frac{x_1}{x_D}, \ldots, \ln \frac{x_{D-1}}{x_D} \right]\]

-where \(D\) is the index of the part used as common denominator.
+where \(D\) is the index of the part used as the reference.

 Parameters: